mikavilpas/tsugit.nvim/README.md

 - **Blazingly fast**: No more waiting for lazygit to start up.
 After starting it once, it's always running in the background.
-  - When you quit lazygit (default: `q`), it's automatically restarted in the background.
+  - When you quit lazygit (default lazygit key: `q`), it's automatically restarted in the background.
   - Alternatively, toggle lazygit on/off.
 Instantly bring it back with the same key.
   - Kill lazygit (in case it gets stuck) with `<c-c>` by default.